telerik/xamarin-forms-docs/nativecontrols/android/tabview/tab-view-tabs-position.md

 publish: true
 ---

-# Tabs Position
+## TabView for Xamarin.Android: Tabs Position

 RadTabView can position its tabs on its four edges: Top, Left, Right and Bottom.
-To set the tabs position simply set the
+To set the tabs position simply set the <code>TabsPosition</code> property:
-<code>TabsPosition</code> property:

 ```C#
 tabView.TabsPosition = TabsPosition.Top;